- APPLICATIONS OPEN: International Masters in Military & Humanitarian + Orthopaedics + Trauma Sciences

 Students will work together and to discuss different topics with each other in a culture of open learning.
 This open discussion sessions are intended to create an intellectually stimulating environment and to facilitate interaction and group relationships between the students.

 Students will also have the opportunity to access the QMUL online library.
 This provides access to a considerable number of e journals and key reference books.

 Each module in the first year is assessed concurrently through 4 assignments consisting of One Written Assignment (worth 80% of the Module Mark), and Three Multiple Choice Question Quizzes (each MCQ Quiz consists of 10 Questions and is worth 10% of the Module Mark - the MCQ Quizzes combine to comprise 20% of the Total Module Mark).

 - Practical assessments in the research methodologies and clinical setting /portfolio-based assessments

 - Written examinations

-For the second year a dissertation of 10,000 words will be assessed for the award of the Masters
+For the second year a Dissertation Project will be completed in order to fulfill the requirements for the award of the Masters Degree